Max S. Stich

 Mr. Stich has also handled numerous real estate transactions, and has represented clients involved in lending and secured financing, real estate development, real estate title, boundary and access disputes, construction contracts, title, commercial and residential leasing, broker commissions, corporate and partnership dissolutions, sales and warranty claims, and foreclosures.

 Lastly, Mr. Stich also advises a number of doctors and their medical practices in their leasing, corporate, and employment needs.
 In particular, Mr. Stich has set up and dissolved medical practices, assisted in drafting employment and independent contractor agreements for medical professionals and their staff, and provided general real estate guidance (leasing, subleasing and purchasing) to medical practices.
-Mr. Stich also acts as the the primary real estate counsel for the Sisters of Charity of Leavenworth, Inc., f/k/a Exempla.
+Mr. Stich also acts as the the primary real estate counsel for a regional health care system.

 2005 J. D., University of Denver, Sturm College of Law